stas-prokopiev/binance_historical_data/README.rst

     data_dumper.dump_data()

-How to update data dump and get all new data
+How to update data (get all new data)
 ----------------------------------------------

+It's as easy as running the exactly same method **dump_data** once again

 .. code-block:: python

     data_dumper.dump_data()

-How to update (reload) all data for the asked time period
+How to update (reload) data for the asked time period
 ----------------------------------------------------------

 .. code-block:: python